mwillson/Projections/README.md

 ###Users

-Fill out the form under 'Submit A Projection' from the home page or your user profile page.
+Fill out the form under 'Create A Projection' from the home page or your user profile page.
 You may be contacted and follow-up information may be requested from you.

 The projection submission form will be generated based on the initial category selec